At 30, John Soforic was broke. But he had a vision: he wanted to earn $220,000 per year in passive income.

 “The greatest riddle to solve is where do we continue to find the cash to invest?
 My formula seemed to be to invest cash (savings) into a distressed property, fix it up, and take cash back out with a long-term rental property loan.”
 A strategy you might already know: the BRRRR method of real estate investing.

 Note that he didn’t use Fannie Mae mortgages for rental properties, which appear on your credit report and can impact your credit score.
-He used rental property loans through specialist lenders like Visio, Kiavi, and Patch of Land.
+He used rental property loans through specialist lenders like Visio, Kiavi, and Patch Lending.

 “I’d usually leave about $10,000 in each investment property.
 But after about 15 rentals I was broke.